What to Know Before Buying an Electric Car: Five Questions to Consider

 What’s Your Longest Drive?

 Many new EVs now have ranges of 200 miles or more, and certain models of the current long-distance champ, the 2022 Lucid Air, offer a whopping 520-mile range.
 However, your real-world range may fall below the EPA estimate based on your speed, driving style, or weather.
 If you routinely cover 200 miles or more, you should research exactly what that drive will look like in the EVs you’re considering.
-The trip-planning tool A Better Route Planner can plot a route and charging stops tailored to a vehicle that you select.
+The trip-planning tool can plot a route and charging stops tailored to a vehicle that you select.
 The infrastructure is evolving fast, so the same trip could be more suitable next year if it looks too inconvenient right now.
 Driving distance is one of the most important things to know before buying an electric car, and not just because of the vehicle’s range — it’s also related to the weather.

 What’s the Weather Like Where You Live?